ns96/BTuino/README.md

 ## W25Q64 flash
  Flash chip connected via hardware SPI3 interface
  My board has BoyaMicro BY25Q64AS 8MiB SPI flash.
-At now Adafruit_SPIFlash library(version 3.2.0) does not support him.
+As of now Adafruit_SPIFlash library(version 3.2.0) does not support this chip.

  At first test your flash chip.